 00:12:48 - "Meiosis involves two divisions, producing four genetically unique cells."

-Each timestamp shows when that sentence was spoken.
-Click the timestamp and the video jumps to that moment.
-This bidirectional connection between text and video makes the transcript navigable.
-You can read the entire lecture in five minutes, identify the sections you need to review, and jump directly to those explanations without watching irrelevant content.
+Each timestamp says when the sentence was spoken.
+Click it, the video jumps to that moment.
+The transcript becomes navigable.
+Read the whole lecture in five minutes, find the sections you need, jump straight to the explanations without watching the rest.

-For courses with 30, 50, or 100 video modules, timestamped transcripts save hours of review time.
-Instead of rewatching entire lectures, you review only the concepts you need, guided by a transcript that functions as an interactive table of contents.
+For courses with 30, 50, or 100 video modules, timestamped transcripts save hours of review.
+Instead of rewatching whole lectures, you review only the concepts you need, with a transcript that works like an interactive table of contents.

 Why Timestamped Transcripts Improve Learning